trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 ### Random Forest

-Instead of using bagging and passing it a decision tree algorith, you can instead use the Random Forest classifier.
+Instead of using bagging and passing it a decision tree algorithm, you can instead use the Random Forest classifier.
 It is optimized for decision trees.
 Also, the random forest classifier randomizes on the features rather than instances as bagging does.

 ```python
 from sklearn.ensemble import RandomForestClassifier